-Rollins, a Republican, was a senator from New Hampshire from 1877 to 1883.
+Rollins was a senator from New Hampshire and was a Republican.
+He served from 1877 to 1883.

 From Mar 1877 to Mar 1883, Rollins missed 325 of 2,140 roll call votes, which is 15.2%.
 This is better than the median of 30.8% among the lifetime records of senators serving in Mar 1883.
 The chart below reports missed votes over time.

 |Dec 1878-Mar 1879||236||22||9.3%||5th|

 |Dec 1881-Mar 1882||96||10||10.4%||16th|

 |Dec 1882-Mar 1883||401||21||5.2%||1st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information